simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 ## `end`

-This rule can be used inside [if blocks](#if) (only), to make hledger stop reading this CSV file and move on (to the next input file, or to command execution).
+This rule can be used inside [if blocks](#if) (only), to make hledger stop reading this CSV file and move on to the next input file, or to command execution.
 Eg:
 ```rules
 # ignore everything following the first empty record